samvera/samvera.github.io/pages/samvera/manager_guide/hyrax_2.0/collections-2.0.md

 There are several ways to add works to collections:

 - From the Dashboard, click “Works” and select one or more works.
 Click “Add to Collection”.
-To add the works to a new collection, click “Add to new Collection” in the dialog box.
-To add the works to an existing collection, select the collection in the dialog box, then click “Update Collection.”
+To add the works to a new collection, click “Add to new Collection” at the bottom of the dialog box.
+To add the works to an existing collection, select the collection in the dialog box, then click “Save Changes.”
 - In the Browse view of a work, click “Edit” and select a collection in the “Relationships” tab.
+Click “Add.”
 To select more than one collection, hold Control while selecting.
 - When creating a new work, select a collection in the “Relationships” tab.

 The visibility of a collection does not affect the visibility of a work.
 For example, if an Open Access work is added to a Private collection, the work will remain Open Access, but a link to the collection itself can not be discovered.